Sundar-src/Mathematic-calculator/README.md

 ## Demo

-You can see a live demo  -
+You can see a live demo here - https://math-calculator-react.netlify.app/
-https://math-calculator-react.netlify.app/